yashkumarunt/aws-ec2-windows-rdp-lab/README.md

-# 🖥️ AWS EC2 Windows RDP Lab
+# 🖥️ AWS EC2 Windows RDP

 This project demonstrates how to launch a **Windows Server EC2 instance** on AWS (Free Tier) and connect to it using **Remote Desktop (RDP)**.
 It covers **core Cloud Engineer skills**: EC2 provisioning, Security Groups, password decryption with PEM, and RDP connectivity.